The Catholic University of America is unique as the national university of the Catholic Church in the United States.

 The University is committed to its distinctive identity as a comprehensive Catholic and American institution of higher learning, faithful to the teachings of Jesus Christ as handed on by the Church.
 Catholic University is the only institution founded by papal charter, and three popes—Pope John Paul II in October 1979, Pope Benedict XVI in April 2008, and Pope Francis in September 2015—have visited our campus.

 Of Catholic University’s 12 schools, 10 grant undergraduate degrees.
-Our students live and learn in a park-like setting—at 176 acres, the largest campus in Washington, D.C.—in the heart of the nation’s capital.
-CUA offers small classes, opportunities for meaningful undergraduate research, and approachable faculty dedicated to student success in college and beyond.
+Our students live and learn in a park-like setting—at 176 acres, the largest campus in Washington, DC—in the heart of the nation’s capital.
+The University offers small classes, opportunities for meaningful undergraduate research, and approachable faculty dedicated to student success in college and beyond.

 Catholic University plays an important role in interpreting the relationship between faith and reason, a key aspect of the Catholic intellectual tradition.
-From this foundation, education at CUA—from theology and religious studies and philosophy to the arts, sciences, and professions—leads students to examine, understand, and act on contemporary issues in light of both faith and reason.
+From this foundation, education here—from theology, religious studies, and philosophy to the arts, sciences, and professions—leads students to examine, understand, and act on contemporary issues in light of both faith and reason.

 • First-Year Experience: First-year students take a sequence of four core classes in philosophy, theology, and English in small learning communities and enjoy service learning activities, class-based excursions into Washington, an annual Speaker Series, and one-on-one academic advising.

 • University Honors Program: This program features intimate, seminar-style classes with faculty drawn from among the most knowledgeable scholars and finest teachers at the University.
 The program offers course sequences in philosophy, social science, humanities, theology, and environmental studies.
 The Centennial Village Honors Community offers dinner and discussion with invited professors, movie nights, and group excursions into Washington.